 Here with Casey and Toni Scheffer is Ruth Samuel Tenenholtz, who would not be alive today were it not for Casey’s parents.

 I had intended to finish the Scheffer story here.
-But while preparing this week’s post, I searched the internet for John Zolner, the American airman who was sheltered by the Scheffers.
+But while researching this post, I searched the internet for John Zolner, the American airman who was sheltered by the Scheffers.
 I was staggered when an article popped up from a small place called Ravena in New York State.

 John Zolner was 85 years old when he died in 2006, but this story in his local newspaper confirms his experience being sheltered by the Dutch Resistance.